srahman-057/ptch-blog/README.md

 ## Building NPM modules

-Execute the command: ```npm i``` in the root directory to build the backend modules.
+Execute the command: ```npm i``` in the 'backend/' directory to build the backend modules.
 Repeat the process in the frontend directory for the frontend modules.

 ## Running the project

-Execute ```npm run dev``` in the root directory and 'frontend/' directory to respectively start up the ExpressJS backend and ReactJS frontend.
+Execute ```npm run dev``` in the 'backend/' and 'frontend/' directories respectively.
+This will start up the ExpressJS backend and ReactJS frontend.

 ## Documentation